nickconnelly10/muscadine.box/defi-site/README.md

 ## 🚀 Vercel Deployment Guide

-To deploy the Muscadine DeFi Dashboard (`app.muscadine.box`) to Vercel:
+To deploy the Muscadine DeFi Dashboard (`defi.muscadine.box`) to Vercel:

 1. **Project Root:**
    - Set the project root to `defi-site` in your Vercel dashboard (not the monorepo root).